-A pop-up 1950s Christmas cinema is coming to Greenway, with a collection of films curated by Agatha Christie's grandson Mathew Prichard.
-On weekends in December and between Christmas and New Year, vintage Christie films will all be shown in a cosy 1950s-styled marquee in the Walled Garden, and the house will be decorated for a 1950s Christmas.
+A pop-up 1950s Christmas cinema has opened its doors at Greenway, showing a collection of films curated by Agatha Christie's grandson Mathew Prichard.
+On weekends in December and between Christmas and New Year, vintage Christie films are being shown in a cosy 1950s-styled marquee in the garden, and the house is decorated for a 1950s family Christmas.

 Back in time

 Stepping into the marquee takes you back in time to the 1950s, the heydey of Agatha's family holidays at Greenway and the golden age of cinema.
 In the foyer uniformed ushers sell popcorn, cold drinks and sweets.